civicrm/civicrm-dev-docs/docs/documentation.md

 [u-r-fr]: https://github.com/civicrm-french/civicrm-user-guide
 [d-r]: https://github.com/civicrm/civicrm-dev-docs

-The content for each of these guides is written in [markdown](/markdownrules.md), stored in text files, and hosted in a repository on GitHub.
+The content for each of these books is written in [markdown](/markdownrules.md), stored in text files, and hosted in a repository on GitHub.
 Then, the books are automatically published to **docs.civicrm.org** using our custom [documentation infrastructure](https://github.com/civicrm/civicrm-docs).

 ### Languages